Skip to content

 FRANCHISE AGREEMENTS UNDER DUTCH LAW

-Franchising is a common form of business in the United Kingdom and the Netherlands.
+Franchising is a common form of business in the Netherlands.
 It is hard to imagine large cities like Amsterdam without franchises and for many entrepreneurs they are an attractive alternative to owning their own business.
-In this blog, we will inform you about the characteristics of a franchise agreement and explain what you to consider in a franchise agreement under Dutch law.
-MAAK’s English-speaking Dutch lawyers use their
+In this blog, our law offices in the Netherlands will inform you about a franchise agreement in the Netherlands, the characteristics of a Dutch franchise and explain what you to consider in a franchise agreement in the Netherlands.
+MAAK’s English-speaking Dutch franchise agreement lawyers in the Netherlands use their experience to provide you with the best possible support for your strategic and commercial questions regarding a franchise agreement in the Netherlands.

 WHAT IS A FRANCHISE?